MMIWG Websites/Resources

 US Government Accountability Office: Missing or Murdered Indigenous Women:

-GAO was asked to review the federal response to the missing or murdered AI/AN women crisis.
 This report examines the extent to which (1) the number of missing or murdered AI/AN women in the U.S. is known and (2) DOJ and DOI have taken steps to address the crisis.
 GAO reviewed available data on missing persons and violent deaths, relevant reports, and agency documentation, including agency policies and procedures.
 Using agency data—which were determined to be reliable for location selection—and qualitative factors, GAO selected seven locations to interview federal, state, local, and tribal law enforcement officials; tribal officials; and nongovernmental victim service providers on the federal response to the crisis.

 Please visit the GOA MMIW site here.